dsc-courses/dsc40a-2021-fa/_staffers/yang-sheng.md

 photo: ../assets/images/sheng-yang.png
 website: https://www.linkedin.com/in/sy66/
 ---
 Hi everyone!
-I am Sheng Yang, a senior double majoring in applied math and data science, and have my recent internship at a Quantitative Investment company.
-Feel free to chat with me on ML, especially its application on quant fields.
-I have a lot of fun things to share ~
+I am a senior double majoring in Applied Math and Data Science from Guangzhou China.
+I am glad to relearn the fundamentals with you all, since advance models all build up from simple ideas in Dsc 40A.
+Besides, feel free to chat with me on ML, especially on Quantitative Investment topics.
+I have a lot of fun things about my recent intern to share ~